 Residential sprinkler heads basically act as plugs in the network of piping that contains pressurized water (or air, in fewer cases).
-Each head has a trigger that is usually either a glass tube filled with a heat-sensitive liquid, or a metal link that is soldered together.
+Each head has a trigger that is usually either a glass tube filled with a heat-sensitive liquid or a metal link that is soldered together.
 When a fire starts in a specific room, it will begin throwing off heat that moves toward the ceiling.
 Once the temperature around the sprinkler head reaches a certain point (usually 135°F to 170°F), the heat either causes the soldered link to melt or it causes the liquid to shatter the glass tube.
-This 'breaks the seal' on the plug in the piping and lets the water rush out.
+This ‘breaks the seal’ on the plug in the piping and lets the water rush out.
 The water is then automatically fanned across the room when it hits the small wheel at the end of the sprinkler head.
-To learn more about how a fire sprinkler's thermal element works, check out this article.
+To learn more about how a fire sprinkler’s thermal element works, check out this article.

 This design is extremely simple, effective, and reliable.
 There are no computers, electricity, or other complex triggers involved; just heat causing a mechanical response.
 This heat-activated design avoids false alarms like the ones that plague some smoke detectors and limits the deployment of sprinklers to only the room or rooms that are on fire.

-Home fire sprinklers have numerous design and component options - including different types of piping and sources of water - but all systems fall into two major categories: standalone and multipurpose.
+Home fire sprinklers have numerous design and component options – including different types of piping and sources of water – but all residential systems fall into two major categories: standalone and multipurpose.

-1. Standalone fire sprinkler system: Uses a network of piping that is separate from the piping used in the home's plumbing system.
+1. Standalone fire sprinkler systems use a network of piping that is separate from the piping used in the home’s plumbing system.
 Both the standalone sprinkler and plumbing systems can draw from the same water supply, or a standalone system can draw from its own supply, such as a dedicated water tank.
-If a standalone system uses the household water main, there will be a "T" connection, called a "riser," that exclusively feeds the sprinkler system.
+If a standalone system uses the household water main, there will be a “T” connection, called a “riser,” that exclusively feeds the sprinkler system.

 Standalone systems can have a wider variety of parts and materials than multipurpose systems, including metallic piping options and extra safety or testing components.
 They also tend to have more complex installation and maintenance requirements.
 They do have some distinct advantages in certain scenarios, however, such as working well in areas without a sufficiently pressurized water supply.

-2. Multipurpose fire sprinkler system: Integrates with a home's plumbing system; the sprinklers are fed off of the same water source and cold-water plumbing pipes that service other fixtures in the home.
+2. Multipurpose fire sprinkler systems integrate with a home’s plumbing system; the sprinklers are fed off of the same water source and cold-water plumbing pipes that service other fixtures in the home.
 Because they use the same pipes and fewer fittings and connections, the installation costs and complexity tend to be less with multipurpose systems.
-In addition, they require less maintenance and they are arguably more reliable, as a homeowner will usually know if a multipurpose system has a problem - as any issue will also likely impact the regular plumbing that is used every day.
+In addition, they require less maintenance and they are arguably more reliable, as a homeowner will usually know if a multipurpose system has a problem – any issue will also likely impact the regular plumbing that is used every day.

 That said, multipurpose systems may not be an option for homeowners who are looking to retrofit sprinklers into their house, as these systems require carefully planned hydraulic calculations that account for water pressure, the size of the system, and even the diameter of piping needed to meet specific flow requirements.

 The most critical aspect of any new home installation or retrofit is choosing a qualified contractor to install the system.
-While the installations themselves are not much more complex than putting in plumbing, a sprinkler contractor must have the expertise to design the system with hydraulic calculations that ensure there is adequate pressure and flow.
-The following section gives a brief introduction to the selection criteria for a sprinkler contractor; if you'd like more information, check out our Guide to Selecting a Fire Protection Contractor.
+While the installations themselves are not much more complex than putting in plumbing, a sprinkler contractor must have the expertise to design the system with hydraulic calculations that ensure there are adequate pressure and flow.
+The following section gives a brief introduction to the selection criteria for a sprinkler contractor; if you’d like more information, check out our Guide to Selecting a Fire Protection Contractor.

 An experienced contractor will use these calculations to determine the extent of the system and the parts used, and then create scale drawings that are submitted to the local authority having jurisdiction (AHJ) for approval.
 These documents are usually submitted during the permitting process for new installations or, in areas that require it, the permitting process for renovations.